Welcome to the Graphic Design Career Community!

 - Graphic Design Fundamentals:

-- Understanding design principles, layout, color theory, and typography.
+- Understanding design elements and principles, composition, color theory and typography.

 - Typography: